amlilly/rock-paper-scissors/README.md

 A rock - paper - scissors game

 The user selects their choice of rock, paper or scissors to go up against the computer.

+May the best move win